runtimeverification/pyk/src/pyk/krepl/client/README.md

 contents with the specified value, and creating a new state for that edited configuration if it does not yet exist.
 By default, uses the sort of the cell and the main module.

+### case-split

+#### Params

+* id: ConfigId.
+Defaults to current configuration.
+* condition: String.
+Value to parse as a boolean condition.
+Defaults to parsing using main module of definition.
+* module: String.
+Optional module name to use for parsing.

+#### Behavior

+Parses the specified condition as a term of sort `Bool` and creates two new nodes in the graph, one with `\equals(condition, true)` and one with `\equals(condition, false)`.
+Each one consists of the relevant condition conjuncted with the specified configuration.